5 Signs of Gluten Intolerance and What to Do About It

 It is defined as a glycoprotein.
 Gluten binds molecules of water together so that it gels the food that you eat.

-The result is that it makes digestion more difficult because breaking down the food you eat becomes much more complicated.
+The result is that digestion becomes more difficult, because breaking down the food you eat becomes much more complicated.
 Regardless of whether they are processed foods or not, cereals have the highest gluten content of all.

-For this reason, doctors recommend checking the labels of your foods carefully, whether you’re gluten sensitive or have celiac disease.
+For this reason, doctors recommend checking the labels of your foods carefully, whether you’re gluten intolerant or have celiac disease.

-1. Digestive discomfortThis is one of the most obvious signs.
+1. Digestive discomfortThis is one of the most obvious signs of gluten intolerance.
 It might appear as gas, constipation, or diarrhea…and not always in the same way.

 You could occasionally feel bloated, while at other times you might experience bouts of constipation.
 This could be followed by suffering from colitis, even if you haven’t changed your diet.